-Dungeons and Dragons character alignments offer guidance for character development in the popular tabletop game.
+The Dungeons & Dragons character alignment system offers guidance for character development in the popular tabletop game.

-As “nerd” culture became mainstream, these guidelines morphed into useful tropes enabling fans to describe characters in their favorite fictional works, from comic books to movies and even in video games.
+As “nerd” culture became mainstream, these guidelines morphed into useful tropes, enabling fans to describe characters in their favorite fictional works, from comic books to movies and even video games.

 What Does it Mean to Be Neutral Evil?